 They provide an intensive burst of conservatoire training and take place each autumn and spring, and are carefully designed to deepen your engagement with classical texts and develop your repertoire of practical skills so you can achieve your potential as an actor.

-Whether you choose autumn or spring, you’ll learn the essential core techniques through classes which cover topics such as acting, voice, movement, physical theatre and singing.
+You’ll learn the essential core techniques through classes which cover topics such as acting, voice, movement, physical theatre and singing.

 This course is designed with international students in mind and typically suits those from North America as a study abroad programme.
-However, a small number of places are available for those from the UK & EU.
+However, a small number of places are available for those from the UK and EU.
 Apply online to avoid disappointment or you can email us on [email protected] to check availability.

 You will need some experience of acting, so you will need to detail that on your application.